 3. Below is a list of confidential information that a person may disclose to an ombudsman.
 Indicate which information in column B has confidentiality (C) and which information is reportable (R) by placing C or R in the blank corresponding to the item.

 Column A Column B

 Financial difficulties

 Work performance issues

 Infidelity

 Violations of law

 Child neglect or abuse

 Medical issues

 Intimate Partner Maltreatment

 Suicidal or homicidal behaviors

-4. Which of the follow that apply) ring is a potential consequence for breaching confidentiality?
-(Circle all

-B. Lack of confidenceC.
-Legal action again ne ombudsman position. nce in the ombudsman by the CO. ninst you by the affected individual. narable harm to individuals.

-5. Which of the follow ring is a conflict of interest?
-(Circle all that apply)

-A. Taking orders for products.
-B. Distributing ombudsman business cards.
-C. Providing information about private businesses during a presentation.
-D. Hanging posters or information about private businesses at the unit.

-6. Describe how ombu dsmen can avoid a conflict of interest.
+- 4. Which of the following is a potential consequence for breaching confidentiality?
+(Circle all that apply) - A. Removal from the ombudsman position. - B. Lack of confidence in the ombudsman by the CO. - C. Legal action against you by the affected individual. - D. Severe and irreparable harm to individuals. - 5.
+Which of the following is a conflict of interest?
+(Circle all that apply) - A. Taking orders for products. - B. Distributing ombudsman business cards. - C. Providing information about private businesses during a presentation. - D. Hanging posters or information about private businesses at the unit. - 6.
+Describe how ombudsmen can avoid a conflict of interest.